 The program focuses on Veterans and their families.
 They can provide warm referrals inside the VA or out in the community.
-They have a no wrong door policy so the organization can help with a variety of needs from behavioral health to housing.
+They have a no-wrong-door policy, so the organization can help with various needs from behavioral health to housing.

 1:55 About David Galloway

-David Galloway is a Veteran who had a turbulent road after his service to our country.
-He now tells his story with other Veterans in his role with Maryland?s Commitment to Veterans.
+David Galloway is a Veteran who had a turbulent road after he served our country.
+He now tells his story with other Veterans in his role with Maryland’s Commitment to Veterans.
 His goal is to help other Veterans before they reach rock bottom.
 He serves as a connection point to Veteran resources.
 Listen to his story, as many other Veterans may be able to relate.

 3:58 Maryland Veteran Community

 In Maryland, there are 365,000 Veterans.
 They have Resource Coordinators throughout the state of Maryland, ready to help.
 Maryland’s Commitment to Veterans can help a Veteran cut through the red tape and quickly find the programs that can help.

 Galloway talks about the meaning of Veteran and how everyone defines it differently, including his dad.
 He talks about the stigma he felt as a Marine and how hard it was to admit he was having nightmares and couldn’t sleep.